harrykimpel/learnpythonwithopenai/README.md

 To start the application, simply type `NEW_RELIC_CONFIG_FILE=newrelic.ini newrelic-admin run-program flask --app levelsix.py run --host 0.0.0.0 --port 5004` and run the code.

 **Level Seven** is an optional challenge that focuses on some fun image generation capabilities.
 This part of the OpenAI capabilities, i.e. leveraging dall-e-3 model, is not yet supported with New Relic AI Monitoring, but will soon be supported as well.
-The purpose of this exercise is purely having some fun with image generation capabilities
+The purpose of this exercise is purely to have some fun with image generation capabilities.

 To start the application, simply type `NEW_RELIC_CONFIG_FILE=newrelic.ini newrelic-admin run-program flask --app levelseven.py run --host 0.0.0.0 --port 5004` and run the code.